cordulaflavio/Google_Data_Analytics_Capstone_Project-Case_Study_2-Bellabeat/README.md

 		- How people use smart devices while sleep?
 		- What do they think about the weight function?
 Do they understand it?
 		- What kind of sports users practice?
-		- What about an smartwatch with an mobile phone app to better sync information?
+		- What about a smartwatch with an mobile phone app to better sync information?